-School mask fights heat up in conservative states
+Schools fight back against GOP governors, defy bans on masks

 At least three Florida school districts appear to be defying DeSantis’s executive order forbidding masks, including the second-most-populous county in the state and another around the state capital.

 In Texas, where COVID-19 hospitalizations have spiked to their highest level in six months, a judge sided with San Antonio and temporarily allowed the city, county and public schools to require masks.
 Another hearing is set for next week.
-Republican Gov. Greg Abbot banned mandates in July and is showing no sign of backing down, even as other school districts in major cities like Dallas, Houston and Austin issue mandates in defiance of his ban.
+Republican Gov. Greg Abbott banned mandates in July and is showing no sign of backing down, even as other school districts in major cities like Dallas, Houston and Austin issue mandates in defiance of his ban.

 A state ban on mask mandates isn’t faring well in the courts in Arkansas either.
 It was temporarily blocked last week by a state judge who said the prohibition violated the state’s constitution.
 One plaintiff was an Arkansas school district where more than 1,000 staff and students had to quarantine because of a coronavirus outbreak.